 Where else can snow ski and water ski on the same summer day?
 Straddling California and Nevada state line, Lake Tahoe boasts water-based thrills, like boating, paddleboarding, parasailing, or just chillin’ on the beach.
 Then you can hike through an alpine meadow and let the kids sled down the last of the spring snow.
 Or tour the century-old rustic castle or rambling cabins along the lake’s shore.
 Find lots of camping, cabins, and vacation rentals along with quaint villages ringing the lake that never freezes.
 Lake Tahoe is a personal favorite and one of the top Western Mountain destinations for families.

 This summer getaway is about a four-hour drive from Los Angeles though it seems worlds away.
 During the summer, Mammoth Mountain’s gondola heads to the peaks for hiking.
 Nearby Devils Post Pile National Monument for a study in geology with its log-like rock formations, with parking and a shuttle near the Mammoth Mountain lodge.
 The towns of Mammoth Lakes and June Lake offer condos, RV sites and camping.
 For a picturesque lake, explore June Lake, just up Highway 395 from Mammoth.

 Sequoia National Park and Kings Canyon National Park

-In the adjoining Kings Canyon and Sequoia national parks, hike among a grove of ancient tall trees where staring at the tops of their boroughs can cause vertigo.
+In the adjoining Kings Canyon and Sequoia National Parks, visitors can hike among a grove of ancient trees so tall staring at the top can cause vertigo.
 The shaded trails are perfect for hiking in the summer and there’s even horse-back riding.
 This woodland escape has camping, cabins along with a lodge.
 A ranger program is the best place to learn more about the forest.
 Though the Kings Canyon side will be less crowded than Sequoia National Park.

 Lassen Volcanic National Park